mjhonny14377/weatherapp/README.md

-Weather App (name of the app is Clime Forage) Description :
+Weather App (name of the app is ClimeForage) Description :
 The weather app provides users with accurate and up-to-date weather information for locations around the globe.
 With a sleek and intuitive interface, users can easily access essential weather data to plan their activities, travel, and daily routines.